 Wills and Bequests

-By remembering the Claretians in your will, you will continue to live on through the lives of the many men, women and children helped by your generosity.
+By remembering the National Shrine of St. Jude in your Will, you will continue to live on through the lives of the many men, women and children helped by your generosity.
 What a wonderful tribute to you!

 If you die without a Will (intestate), your assets will be distributed according to state law.
 The result may be quite different from what you want and exclude provisions for those you would like to help most.
-The state will distribute your assets according to a rigid, unchangeable legal formula without regard for family, cherished friends and charitable organizations, such as the Claretians.
+The state will distribute your assets according to a rigid, unchangeable legal formula without regard for family, cherished friends and charitable organizations, such as the National Shrine of St. Jude.

 Without a Will, the state assigns an executor, who will administer your estate.
 The courts will appoint a guardian to care for your legal dependent(s).

-- You can give vitally needed support to the Claretians and receive satisfaction for your generosity.
+- You can give vitally needed support to the National Shrine of St. Jude and receive satisfaction for your generosity.

 - You can make special financial arrangements for loved ones who are minors, disabled, or unfamiliar with money management.